bradymholt/aspnet-core-react-template/README.md

 To start the app for development, run this command.
 This will:

-- Run `docker-compose up` to ensure the Postgres Docker image is up and running
+- Run `docker-compose up` to ensure the PostgreSQL and MailCatcher Docker images are up and running
 - Run dotnet watch run which will build the app (if changed), watch for changes and start the web server on http://localhost:5000
 - Run Webpack dev middleware with HMR via [ASP.NET JavaScriptServices](https://github.com/aspnet/JavaScriptServices)